trsaints/trsaints/README.md

-- 👋 Hi, I’m @trsaints
+- 👋 Hi, I’m @trsaints;
-- 👀 I’m interested in learning how to become a Dev
+- 👀 I’m interested in learning how to become a professional Web Dev;
-- 🌱 I’m currently learning HTML5
+- 🌱 I’m currently learning Front-End Web Development;